tseemann/any2fasta/README.md

 ```
 % ./any2fasta -v
-any2fasta 0.1.0
+any2fasta 0.1.3

 % ./any2fasta -h
 SYNOPSIS
-  Convert a Genbank/FASTA/GFF file into a FASTA file
+  Convert a Genbank/FASTA/GFF/GFA file into a FASTA file
 USAGE
-  any2fasta [options] file.{gb,fa,gff} > output.fasta
+  any2fasta [options] file.{gb,fa,gff,gfa} > output.fasta
 OPTIONS
   -h       Print this help
   -v       Print version and exit